 LSAC allows you to withdraw your LSAT registration right up until midnight on the day before the test with no adverse consequences other than the loss of your registration fee.
 The withdrawal doesn't even show up on your LSAT Score Report.
 So, if you're not feeling like you'll score your best on test day, know that you have right up until midnight of the night before to decide if you want to take it.

 This is exactly what it sounds like.
 You just don't show up.
 Will this look bad on your record?
 Not if you only have one absence.
 Many things can happen the day of the test that can result in you not showing up: car trouble, a family emergency, sudden illness--no one is going to fault you for having a single absence.
 You might want to provide a brief explanation via an addendum on your application, though, given that an absence does show up on your record and law schools know that you had the chance to withdraw your registration right up until midnight the day before.
 Also, remember that if you don't show up, you forfeit your registration fee.

 Beginning the day after the test, you will be able to cancel your score on the LSAT Status page of your LSAC account.
 This option will be available to you until 11:50pm ET on the sixth day after your LSAT date.

 Be advised...if you miss the deadline, whatever score you get is going right on your record.
 And LSAC is a stickler about that deadline .
 If you miss it, they're not going to let you cancel.

 There are a few more facts worth noting.
 Your law school report will reflect that your score was canceled at your request.
-You will not recieve a score or a copy of your answer sheet.
-If you took a disclosed test, you will recieve a copy of the test questions as well as the credited responses for the scored sections.
+You will not receive a score or a copy of your answer sheet.
+If you took a disclosed test, you will receive a copy of the test questions as well as the credited responses for the scored sections.

 So there you have it, folks.
 If you've decided that you're not ready to take the LSAT, but have missed the date change deadline, those are your options.
 Think on it and choose wisely!